mnielsen/notes-on-writing/notes_on_writing.md

 purpose expand and become vague.
 Writing a piece about gardens?
 Hey, why not include that important related thought you had about rainforests?
 Now you have a piece that's sort of about gardens and sort of about rainforests, and not really about anything.
-There's nothing really there for the reader to bond to.
-This expansion in purpose is done with the best of intentions --- you want to write about all the good ideas that you have.
+The reader can no longer bond to it.
+This expansion in purpose is done with the best of intentions --- you want to tell the reader all your good ideas.
 But it breaks the clarity of your communication with the reader.
 It's a type of _discursive disease_.

-Discursive disease is difficult to combat.
+Discursive disease is difficult to avoid.
 The only surefire solution is to rewrite, culling and editing ruthlessly until you have a single purpose.
 But a partial solution is to make sure you always _know your purpose_.
 I'm currently experimenting with writing the purpose of